Officials: Weinstein to surrender in sexual misconduct probe

-NEW YORK (AP) - Law enforcement officials say Harvey Weinstein is expected to surrender to authorities Friday morning to face criminal charges in a months-long investigation into allegations that he sexually assaulted women.
+NEW YORK (AP) - Hollywood mogul Harvey Weinstein is expected to surrender to authorities Friday to face charges involving at least one of the women who have accused him of sexual assault, two law enforcement officials told The Associated Press.

-The two officials spoke to The Associated Press on condition of anonymity because they weren't authorized to discuss the investigation.
+It would be the first criminal case against Weinstein to come out of the barrage of sexual abuse allegations from scores of women that destroyed his career and set off a national reckoning that brought down other powerful men in what has become known as the #MeToo movement.

-A grand jury has been hearing evidence in the case for weeks.
+The officials spoke Thursday to the AP on condition of anonymity because they weren't authorized to discuss the investigation.

 Evans told The New Yorker in a story published in October that Weinstein forced her to perform oral sex during a daytime meeting at his New York office in 2004, the summer before her senior year at Middlebury College.